opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     2. Activate View  →  **Edit Shift**.

-    3. Click on the drawing you want to reposition; the related bounding box will be displayed.
+    3. Click on the drawing you want to reposition in the Viewer, or use the **Previous Drawing** / **Following Drawing** options in the tool options bar; the related reference drawing bounding box will be displayed.

     4. Do any of the following:

-    - Click and drag *anywhere* to **move** the reference drawing.
+    - Click and drag *inside the bounding box* to **move** the reference drawing.

-    - Click and drag *any corner handle* to **rotate** the reference drawing.
+    - Click and drag *outside the bounding box* to **rotate** the reference drawing.

     - Click and drag *the center handle* to change the **center of rotation**.

+    - Click and drag *any corner handle of the bounding box* to **scale** the reference drawing from its center.

     5. Repeat the same steps on the second reference drawing.